DAOM Program Overview

 Our cohort model focuses on the development of clinical problem solving skills.
 Lively discussions and sharing of clinical approaches encourage fellows to challenge assumptions from their master’s training and benefit from the diverse educational backgrounds of their classmates.

-Four areas of focus in Internal Medicine are taught with a multi-specialty approach in mind.
+Four areas of focus in Internal Medicine are taught with a dual-specialty approach in mind.
 Instruction takes a keen focus on inter-disciplinary medicine and teaches you the skills needed to enhance cross-referrals with other health care providers.

 Doctoral fellows receive clinical and didactic training in all areas of the Internal Medicine specialty: